thinkle12/pyproteininference/README.md

                         mapping will be taken from the input files only.
 If this is left blank it will default to True.
   -i [BOOL], --id_splitting [BOOL]
-                        Set '--id_splitting True' or '--id_splitting
+                        Set '--id_splitting True' or '--id_splitting False'.
-                        False'.Whether or not to split the identifiers that are present in the fasta database.
+                        This flag is by default False.
+So if it is left blank then the variable is set to False.
+This flag indicates whether or not to split the identifiers that are present in the fasta database.
 Only set this flag to True if you know what you are doing.
 Sometimes the fasta database protein IDs will be like:
                         'sp|ARAF_HUMAN|P10398'.
 While protein IDs in the input files will be 'ARAF_HUMAN|P10398'.
 Setting This flag to True will split off the front 'sp|' from the database protein identifiers.
 This is typically not necessary.
 So leave this blank unless you know what you are doing.
 ```

 The following flags are `"necessary"`: